-- There is good practice on tackling malnutrition in the community, tackling malnutrition in those with dementia and supporting older people with their nutritional and hydration needs.^{88, 89} - There are simple tools that can be used by people as first line to help encourage a conversation about eating and drinking such as the Patients Association Nutrition Checklist.
+- There is good practice on tackling malnutrition in the community, tackling malnutrition in those with dementia and supporting older people with their nutritional and hydration needs. - There are simple tools that can be used by people as first line to help encourage a conversation about eating and drinking such as the Patients Association Nutrition Checklist.
 This is to help start a conversation and help sign-post people. - Validated tools exist and are endorsed by a wide range of organisations.
 The 'Malnutrition Universal Screening Tool' ('MUST') is a clinical tool used to screen for malnutrition.
-Elsewhere, BAPEN have developed an online selfscreening tool so people can check if they or someone they know are at risk.90 - There is good Guidance available on adult malnutrition and nutrition support, commissioning services and using nutritional supplements.^{91, 92, 93} - A multi-professional endorsed evidence based pathway is available for GPs to use, Managing Adult Malnutrition in the Community,94 which clearly outlines how to recognise through to how to manage malnutrition.
+Elsewhere, BAPEN have developed an online self-screening tool so people can check if they or someone they know are at risk. - There is good Guidance available on adult malnutrition and nutrition support, commissioning services and using nutritional supplements.
+91, 92, 93 - A multi-professional endorsed evidence based pathway is available for GPs to use, Managing Adult Malnutrition in the Community, 94 which clearly outlines how to recognise through to how to manage malnutrition.

-So, for older people and the services that support them, it means that the information, guidance and support are in place, so there is no excuse for not acting.
+What does this mean for older people and the services which support them?
+It means that the support, information and guidance are there, so there is no excuse for not acting.

-We all have a responsibility and can help, from just simply having a conversation through to screening for malnutrition risk and understanding what to do depending on the situation

-Training of all health and social care staff, particularly those who act as gate keepers such as GPs, is critical in developing measures to effectively tackle malnutrition in the community.
+We all have a responsibility and can help, from just simply having a conversation through to screening for malnutrition risk and understanding what to do depending on the situation those who act as gate keepers such as GPs, is critical in developing measures to effectively tackle malnutrition in the community.
 However, it is also important that everyone is aware of what they can do if they think someone is not eating so well.